• Skip to primary navigation

 A jar of tomato sauce made in the slow cooker.

-And if you didn't know this, tomato sauce has a lot of acidity in it so don't ever leave tomato sauce in an unlined metal container for an extended period of time.
+Tomato sauce is highly acidic, so don't ever leave it in an unlined metal container for an extended period.
 It will react with the metal and taint the sauce.

 Print